 Car Misfires While Driving + Check Engine Light

-In simple terms, your car is telling you: one or more cylinders are not contributing normal power while you are moving, and the computer stored a code to help explain why.
+In simple terms, your car is telling you: one or more cylinders stop firing normally when the engine has to work harder.

 What to do first: